sunrise-choir/spec/spec.md

 #### Length Computation

 Ssb places a limit on the size of legacy messages.
-To compute whether a message is too long, compute the signing format (which is always valid unicode), encode that unicode as utf16, then count the number of code units.
+To compute whether a message is too long, compute the signing encoding (which is always valid unicode), reencode that unicode as utf16, then count the number of code units.
 This number must be smaller then `16385` (`== 8192 * 2 + 1`), or the message is considered too long (16384 is still ok).

-#### Transport Format
+#### JSON Transport Format

 In addition to the signing format, legacy messages can be encoded as [ECMA-404 json](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf), with the following differences: